syler11/MS2-Matching-Game/readme.md

 #### First-time users
 1. As first-time user, I want to understand the objective of the game.
 2. As first-time user, I want to try all different level.
-3. As first-time user, I want to able to play on any devices reagrdless the screen size.
-4. As first-time user, I want to see able to follow my progress with steps and score count.
+3. As first-time user, I want to see able to follow my progress with steps and score count.
-5. As first-time user, I want to see how long does it take to complete the game.
+4. As first-time user, I want to see how long does it take to complete the game.
-6. As first-time user, I want to navigate the website easily.
+5. As first-time user, I want to navigate the website easily.
-7. As first-time user, I want to get feedbavk that the game is completed.
+6. As first-time user, I want to get feedbavk that the game is completed.

 ##### Returning visitor
-8. As a regular visitor, I want to mesaure my time to see my progress.
+7. As a regular visitor, I want to mesaure my time to see my progress.
-9. As a regular visitor, I want to select different level to challenge myself.
+8. As a regular visitor, I want to select different level to challenge myself.
-10. As a regular visitor, I want to send feedback of the game.
+9. As a regular visitor, I want to send feedback of the game.

 #### Site owner
-11. As a site owner, I want to receive feedback from the users easily.
+10. As a site owner, I want to receive feedback from the users easily.
-12. As a site owner, I want to make sure that user don't use the backwards button if would navigate to a page which doesn't exist.
+11. As a site owner, I want to make sure that user don't use the backwards button if would navigate to a page which doesn't exist.
-13. As a site owner, I want to make sure that users can follow the page on social media.
+12. As a site owner, I want to make sure that users can follow the page on social media.
 ### Scope

 The project scope was outlined as followed: